theSeanO/fantasy_football_chat_bot/README.md

 - DISCORD_WEBHOOK_URL: This is your Webhook URL from the Discord Settings page (REQUIRED)
 - LEAGUE_ID: This is your ESPN league id (REQUIRED)
 - START_DATE: This is when the bot will start paying attention and sending messages to your chat.
-(2020-09-10 by default)
 - END_DATE: This is when the bot will stop paying attention and stop sending messages to your chat.
-(2020-12-30 by default)
 - LEAGUE_YEAR: ESPN League year to look at (2020 by default)
 - TIMEZONE: The timezone that the messages will look to send in.
 (America/New_York by default)
 - INIT_MSG: The message that the bot will say when it is started (“Hi” by default, can be blank for no message)
 - TOP_HALF_SCORING: If set to True, when standings are posted on Wednesday it will also include top half scoring wins
 - RANDOM_PHRASE: If set to 1, when matchups, heads up report, inactive report, waiver report, and final scores are posted, will include a random phrase from a list
 - EXTRA_TROPHIES: If set to 1, will award the additional trophies Week MVP, Week LVP, Overachiever, and Underachiever, when final scores are posted
+- SCORE_WARNING: When set to a whole number, this will act as the threshold for a player to appear on the weekly Heads Up Report
+- TUES_SCHED: If set to 1, will move updates accordingly for a COVID delayed game to Tuesday
 - FAAB: If set to 1, will provide Free-Agent Acquisition Budget (FAAB) dollars to the waiver report
 - ESPN_S2: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - SWID: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation